-lifeguard at Florida's Hallandale Beach was rewarded for saving a drowning swimmer by being fired from his job.
+A lifeguard at Florida's Hallandale Beach was rewarded for saving a drowning swimmer by being fired from his job.
 Lifeguard Tomas Lopez, 21, rushed to the aid of a man in an area where people are warned that they are swimming at their own risk — a slice of ocean outside of Lopez's designated patrol territory.
 Lopez's employer says coming to the aid of someone outside the area that the company is paid to patrol is a liability, puts swimmers within Lopez's zone at risk, and is therefore prohibited.
 Lopez has since been offered his job back — an offer he declined.

 THE WEEK'S AUDIOPHILE PODCASTS: LISTEN SMARTER

-- Why Holy Thursday is so important to Christians
+- Why America is duty bound to help Iraqi Christians

 Subscribe to the Week